 Enterprises are using video to communicate with a host of stakeholders both external and internal.
 For each audience group, Forrester found that most customers were both broadcasting live and making videos available on-demand.
 For customer- and other external-facing video, live video was slightly more popular, while on-demand Enterprise YouTube video was preferred for employee and internal-facing video content.

-With no shortage of social media platforms and white-labelled video hosting services, companies have traditionally distributed their customer-facing videos on sites like YouTube and other hosting services.
-While public video websites like YouTube are effective for distributing tutorials, advertisements and archived webinars, they present a number of issues for the vast majority of companies that need to protect intellectual property and trade secrets contained within their video content.
+With no shortage of social media platforms and white-labeled video hosting services, companies have traditionally distributed their customer-facing videos on sites like YouTube and other hosting services.
+While public video websites like YouTube are effective for distributing video tutorials, advertisements and archived webinars, they present a number of issues for the vast majority of companies that need to protect intellectual property and trade secrets contained within their video content.

 For internal video, companies often still feel forced to turn to traditional file storage with links from enterprise social and collaboration networks to actually share video content.
 Modern enterprise video platforms have sophisticated security and permissions tools that make sharing confidential video with select internal audiences possible.
 Forrester found that even companies operating in highly regulated environments are increasingly moving to these cloud-based systems, allowing individuals to record, upload and even webcast video from any device.